HUD Manufactured Homes

 - The requirements for residential manufactured homes vary state by state; please call the building department where the manufactured home will be built to ask about their requirements.

-The best references are:
+The most reliable references are:

 - “Permanent Foundations Guide for Manufactured Housing” , HUD- 0077487, US.
 Department of Housing and Urban Development.